-For a detailed list of previously enacted significant statutory changes made to corporation and utility taxes, please see the New York State Executive Budget, Economic and Revenue Outlook.
+For a detailed list of previously enacted significant statutory changes made to corporation and utility taxes, please see the New York State Executive Budget - Economic and Revenue Outlook.

-Current and outyear estimates for public utilities and telecommunications companies are based on a blend of historical collection patterns, simple trending techniques, estimates of underlying company liability, econometric models for key components of the base sensitive to economic or consumption changes, and statutory changes or other occurrences that may affect collections.
-The sections of the CUT (e.g., license fees and taxes on farmers and agricultural cooperatives) that tax other industries are kept constant because of their relatively low contribution to total CUT receipts.
-This approach focuses the analysis on those sections of tax receipts within the CUT that account for the majority of the total amount of variation.
+Current year and outyear estimates for public utilities and telecommunications companies are based on a blend of historical collection patterns, simple trending techniques, estimates of underlying company liability, econometric models for key components of the base sensitive to economic or consumption changes, and statutory changes or other occurrences that may affect collections.